-How does Trazodone Work for Anxiety?
+How does trazodone work for anxiety?

-Effectiveness of Trazodone
+Effectiveness of trazodone

 In persons with generalized anxiety disorder, trazodone reduced anxiety at a level comparable to diazepam, according to 1993 research.
-(6) Another study from 1987 discovered that trazodone treatment reduced symptoms in a limited group of patients of agoraphobia or panic disorder who experienced panic episodes.
+(6) Another study from 1987 discovered that trazodone treatment reduced symptoms in a limited group of patients with agoraphobia or panic disorder who experienced panic episodes.
 (7) Another study discovered that trazodone might lessen nightmares and insomnia brought on by post-traumatic stress disorder.
 (8)

 All these studies collectively demonstrated that trazodone could help manage anxiety and other associated symptoms.

-Trazodone is an FDA-approved antidepressant that can be used alone to treat depression or in conjunction with other medications or psychotherapies, such as cognitive behavioral therapy to treat major depressive disorders.
+Trazodone is an FDA-approved antidepressant that can be used alone to treat depression or with other medications or psychotherapies, such as cognitive behavioral therapy to treat major depressive disorders.
 However, trazodone has several well-known off-label uses that are not FDA-approved, in addition to treating anxiety, including the following:

-Trazodone for Insomnia
+Trazodone for insomnia

-In order to reduce the symptoms of sleepiness, doctors often advise taking a modest dose of the medication at bedtime when prescribing it for sleep disturbances.
+To reduce the symptoms of sleepiness, doctors often advise taking a modest dose of the medication at bedtime when prescribing it for sleep disturbances.
 However, some people experience persistent side effects after waking up with anxiety, including sluggishness and a lack of energy.